What's the difference between press releases and public relations?

 - Brand storytelling through interviews, podcast appearances, and earned media features

-We work with medium and large companies, delivering measurable results through data-driven PR strategies that combine earned media, social media, and owned content.
-When done well, public relations does not just help you get noticed.
+When done well, PR does not just help you get noticed.
 It helps you get remembered for the right reasons.
-A strong public relations agency will often recommend when a press release aligns with your strategy or when a different approach may have a bigger impact.
+A strong PR agency will often recommend when a press release aligns with your strategy or when a different approach may have a bigger impact.

-Press releases and public relations are often used interchangeably, but they should not be.
+Press releases and PR are often discussed interchangeably, but they should not be.
 They have different functions, strengths, and timelines.

 Here is how they differ:

 - A press release is a singular event.
-Public relations is a consistent strategy.
+PR is a consistent strategy.

 - Press releases push one message at one time.
-Public relations works across channels over time.
+PR works across channels over time.

 - You can issue a press release without a long-term PR plan.
 Most valuable PR campaigns use press releases as only one small part of the puzzle.